exonum/exonum-doc/src/architecture/storage.md

 - `MapProof`: a custom class representing nodes from  `ProofMapIndex` proof trees.

-!!! note "Keys sorting"
+### Keys sorting

 The tables implement iterators over keys and/or stored items.
 Such iterators uses a ordering by key to define next returned element.
 The way keys are sorted depends on the selected low-level database engine;
-    Exonum uses a [LevelDB](#low-level-storage) wher the keys are ordered lexicographically.
+Exonum uses a [LevelDB](#low-level-storage) where the keys are ordered lexicographically over binary sequences.

 ### BaseIndex